-For a quick summary, I can say that in certain setups you will be able to grow SPS.
+For a quick summary, I can say that in certain shallower setups with 12″ to 16″ of depth you will be able to grow SPS corals.

 Anyway, another thing that this light stands out with are the multiple weather modes.

-You can choose from passing clouds, lightning storm, bright clean sky, and whatnot.
+You can choose from passing clouds, lightning storms, bright clean sky, and whatnot.

 It’s definitely made for show-off tanks.

-And let’s face it, it’s nice when someone comes over to your house and are like “Wow, your tank looks super realistic”.
+And let’s face it, it’s nice when someone comes over to your house and is like “Wow, your tank looks super realistic”.

 It’s not super budget-friendly but for a reef light with this many features, it’s an astonishing deal for the money.

 A small inconvenience I would like to mention is that these lights do get rust after prolonged exposure to humidity.